ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 - `mode` - determines what the first day of the week is.
 Possible values are 0, 1, 2 or 3.
 See the table above for the differences.
 - `timezone` - optional parameter, it behaves like any other conversion function

+The first argument can also be specified as [String](../data-types/string.md) in a format supported by [parseDateTime64BestEffort()](type-conversion-functions.md#parsedatetime64besteffort).
+This was implemented for reasons of compatibility with MySQL which certain 3rd party tools expect.
+Because string parsing is slow, it is generally recommended to not use string arguments.

 **Returned value**

 - The day of the month (1 - 31) of the given date/time